Updated 1 March 2021

-This information provides students reasonable and practical support to minimise risks whilst you are in residence.
-For those of you who are in College accommodation the following guidance will help in keeping our community safe and well.
+For those of you who are in College accommodation or have permission to return, the following guidance will help in keeping our community safe and well.
 The College has had a difficult balance to strike in following the government guidance to ensure the wellbeing of staff, including scouts, porters, and kitchen staff alongside the wellbeing of students.

 Booking a Test